 For 150 years, it was the French colonies that carried the torch for the development of crosses, perfumes, preparation and drying techniques, which even today places them at the forefront of the quality of the finished product.
 Moreover, it should be noted that no other exporting country comes close to the producers of Madagascar, Reunion or the producers of the Polynesian Islands in terms of the quality of the finish.

 And during the first 120 years of this reign, the vanilla sector remained relatively stable.

-However, the vanilla planet experienced its first major economic shock at the turn of the 90s, under pressure from the World Bank, to which Madagascar owed supposedly a lot of money.
-In reality, Madagascar was forced to give up its price controls, abandoning its vanilla peasants to the merciless grip of the big world players because of the implications of France, and the oil company ELF Aquitaine.
+However, the vanilla planet experienced a first major economic shock at the turn of the 90s, under pressure from the World Bank, to which Madagascar owed supposedly a lot of money.
+In reality, Madagascar was forced to give up its price controls, abandoning its vanilla farmers to the merciless grip of the big world players because of the implications of France, and the oil company ELF Aquitaine.

 "It can only really be understood in the light of the complex relations between the oil company, the political power in place and the various states concerned.
 "Real complexity, but whose purpose is simple with regard to the African continent: Elf was and remains an essential part of the neo-colonial system set up by Paris, a few years after independence, in order to maintain its economic and political supervision on the countries of its former formally emancipated meadow.

 If you doubt it, know that 1989, la oil Elf Aquitaine filed a European invention patent for the creation of vanilla extract from green vanilla.
 For the vanilla producers of Madagascar, the dice were loaded.
 Their main financial activity had been stabbed in the heart.